Skip to content

 Toward the end of the session, the therapist guides closure: returning to the present, completing any unfinished work, re-grounding.
 You leave feeling tired but not flooded, if the pacing has been right.

-PTSD.
-EMDR is recommended as a first-line treatment for PTSD by the American Psychological Association, the VA / Department of Defense, and the World Health Organization.
-Outcome research consistently shows large effect sizes for single-incident PTSD and meaningful improvements for complex PTSD with appropriate pacing.
+If you have PTSD or PTSD-like symptoms.
+EMDR is recommended as a first-line treatment by the APA, VA / DoD, and the World Health Organization.
+Outcome research shows large effect sizes for single-incident PTSD and meaningful improvements for complex PTSD when the work is paced appropriately.
+If a specific event (an accident, an assault, a medical trauma, a sudden loss, a near-miss) still hijacks your body in the present, EMDR is the most direct intervention available.

-Complex trauma and C-PTSD.
-Adults with chronic, often childhood, trauma typically require longer phase 1 and phase 2 work, with reprocessing organized around themes rather than single events.
-EMDR adapted with attachment-focused or developmentally-informed protocols (sometimes integrated with IFS) is well-suited to this work, though it's not a quick intervention.
+If your trauma started in childhood.
+Adults with chronic, often early, trauma typically need longer phase 1 and phase 2 work before reprocessing begins.
+EMDR adapted with attachment-focused or developmentally-informed protocols (often integrated with IFS) is well-suited to this work, though it's slower and more layered than single-event treatment.
+If you don't remember the details, that's expected, EMDR doesn't require detailed recall.

-Anxiety disorders.
-Where anxiety is anchored to specific past experiences (which is most of the time), EMDR can target the memories underneath the current anxiety.
+If your anxiety connects to specific past experiences.
+Most anxiety, when you trace it, is anchored to identifiable past patterns.
+EMDR can target the memories underneath the current anxiety.
 Generalized anxiety, panic, social anxiety, and phobias all have evidence supporting EMDR.

-Specific phobias.
-Phobias of flying, dental procedures, driving, and similar typically respond well to EMDR because there's usually a discrete memory or pattern driving the fear.
-Performance and athletic anxiety has been treated with EMDR adaptations developed for sport psychology.
+If you have a specific phobia.
+Phobias of flying, dental procedures, driving, and similar usually have a discrete memory or pattern driving the fear, which makes them well-suited to EMDR.
+Performance and athletic anxiety has been treated with EMDR adaptations from sport psychology.

-Grief that won't move.
+If your grief isn't moving.
 Complicated grief, traumatic loss, and stuck mourning often have a traumatic component layered into them.
-EMDR doesn't shorten grief; it frees up the parts of grief that are held in survival mode so the rest can move at its own pace.
+EMDR doesn't shorten grief, it frees up the parts of grief held in survival mode so the rest can move at its own pace.

-Chronic pain.
+If your chronic pain started after a traumatic period.
 A growing literature supports EMDR for pain conditions, particularly when trauma is part of the history.
-The mechanism appears to relate to how the central nervous system processes pain signals; pain isn't 'in the head,' but trauma-related pain has a processing component that EMDR can reach.
+The mechanism appears to relate to how the central nervous system processes pain signals.
+Pain isn't 'in the head,' but trauma-related pain has a processing component that EMDR can reach.

-Substance use disorder, when trauma drives the use.
-For people whose addiction is anchored in underlying trauma, EMDR is increasingly used as an adjunct to SUD treatment.
-It's not a standalone addiction intervention, but it can be the missing piece for clients who've achieved sobriety yet still feel like they're white-knuckling the work.
+If your substance use is anchored in trauma.
+For people whose addiction is rooted in underlying trauma, EMDR is increasingly used alongside SUD treatment.
+It isn't a standalone addiction intervention, but it can be the missing piece for clients who've achieved sobriety yet still feel like they're white-knuckling the work.

-For an honest comparison of EMDR against CBT for trauma specifically, see our piece on EMDR vs CBT for trauma.
+If you're weighing EMDR against another approach, our comparison of EMDR vs CBT for trauma walks through the decision.
 For a fuller breakdown of who benefits, see Who Can Benefit from EMDR Therapy.

 EMDR vs other trauma therapies